-Hue’s image is always associated with beautiful girls in ao dai and palm leaf concial hat.
+Hue’s image is always associated with beautiful girls in ao dai and palm-leaf conical hat.
 Lying along the poetic Perfume River, the ancient capital is such a good place for biking.
 From royal palace to royal toms, from Con Hen to Thuan An sea, or the street running along the banks of Perfume River.
-Hem sweetened porridge or Hue cakes at Dong Da market and street food stalls are always favorite addresses whenever you want to stop over and relax.
+Hem sweetened porridge or Hue cakes at Dong Da market and street food stalls are always favourite addresses whenever you want to stop over and relax.

 Youthful Vung Tau

 Vung Tau is surrounded by a nice sea road.
 It is not so noisy, just the sound of waves and winds from the ocean.
 With only a bike, tourists could be free to explore the city.
 Sometimes, you can stop to soak into cool water at Bai Truoc and Bai Sau beaches, visit Bao Dai palace or Jesus statue on the hill and enjoy coffee at a coffee shop and contemplate the sunset.